-An app will be composed of your own services plus additional libraries (dependencies).
+An app will be made up from your own services plus additional libraries (Dependencies).

-The following are the basic steps you usually take when building a Docker app, as illustrated in Figure X-XX.
+The following steps are the basic steps usually needed when building a Docker app, as illustrated in Figure X-XX.

 Inner-Loop development workflow for Docker apps